tesseract-prebuilt/tesseract-orange/README.md

    <!-- markdownlint-disable-next-line no-space-in-emphasis -->
    After the installation is finished you should be able to locate the built software in the /opt/tesseract-orange-_VERSION_-t&#8288;_TESSERACT_VERSION_-for-_HOSTNAME_ directory.
 To allow easy access to the built executables you may want to add the /opt/tesseract-orange-_VERSION_-t&#8288;_TESSERACT_VERSION_-for-_HOSTNAME_/bin directory to your command search PATHs.

-## Environment variables that can change the prodoct builder's behaviors
+## Environment variables that can change the product builder's behaviors

 ### APT_SWITCH_LOCAL_MIRROR